Not all solid surface counters are made with the same ingredients. Some are considered acrylic and some polyester.

 - If you want a high-gloss finish, you may want to go with polyester.
 This material imparts brilliant color and texture when honed.

 - Polyester is more brittle than acrylic.
-However, most of the danger of breakage occurs during transportation and fabrication, not consumer usage.
+Most of the danger of breakage occurs during transportation and fabrication, not consumer usage.

 Acrylic: Points To Help You Decide